 Dr. Lipsitz's research interests include falls, fainting, blood pressure regulation,...More about this blogger

-Tammy Retalic is the Vice President of Nursing and Patient and Family-Centered Care Services for Hebrew Rehabilitation Center, Boston.
+Tammy Retalic is the Chief Nursing Officer & Vice President, Patient Care Services for Hebrew Rehabilitation Center, Boston.
 She has nearly 25 years of health care experience and spent the past eight years at Hebrew SeniorLife working with the organization’s leadership team, employees and seniors as the Director of Professional Development, Infection Control and Occupational Health.
 She works closely with the Quality and Regulatory Affairs team to guarantee HSL’s clinical quality standards are achieved.
 Prior to joining HSL in 2004, Retalic worked at Marlborough Hospital in Marlborough...More about this blogger

 Dr. Rhodes-Kropf, is a staff geriatrician at HRC.
 She received her medical degree from the University of North Carolina and completed her internal medicine internship at the Hospital of the University of Pennsylvania and her residency in internal medicine at Cornell University/New York Presbyterian Medical Center.
 Dr. Rhodes-Kropf, an instructor in medicine at Harvard Medical School, completed a geriatrics fellowship at Mount Sinai Hospital.